nielslange/eco-cube-ubud/README.md

 ## Pool

 - As a guest, I want to be able to use a lap pool (min.
 15m long) so that I can exercise.
+- As a guest, I want to be able to use a hot tub so that I can relax afetr excercising.